-- b) Describe the artists and/or contractual personnel to whom you propose to pay fees.
 Describe the project for which these individuals would be paid, and the position(s) and fees for these individuals.
 Discuss the significance of this project to the mission and core work of your organization.
-Describe the effect on your organization if this project was curtailed or eliminated. - c) In two or three brief sentences, broadly describe any facilities costs that are requested.
+Describe the effect on your organization if this project was curtailed or eliminated.

+c) In two or three brief sentences, broadly describe any facilities costs that are requested.